vectos/vectos-site-astro/src/content/blog/wasm.md

 #### Kubernetes operators

-To create an operator for Kubernetes, you should use the [SDK](https://github.com/operator-framework/operator-sdk).
 Operators are implemented as a collection of controllers where each controller watches a specific resource type.
 When a relevant event occurs on a watched resource a **reconcile cycle** is started.

 ![operators](/img/blog/wasm/kubernetes-operators.webp)